 Research infrastructures with TU Wien participation and external

-EODC operates a virtualised, distributed earth observation (EO) data centre, providing collaborative IT infrastructure for archiving, processing, and distributing EO data.
-Together with multi-national partners from science, the public and private sectors, EODC fosters the use of satellite-derived geoinformation.
-The EODC framework offers
+The EODC, opens an external URL in a new window operates a collaborative IT infrastructure for the archiving, processing and distribution of earth observation data.
+Together with its multinational partners from science, industry and the public sector, the EODC enables the use of earth observation data in geoscientific applications.
+The EODC offers its users